tdmrhn/Gallery-Lightbox/readme.txt

 = Is it mobile touch friendly? = dLightbox.js supports touch, mousewheel, keyboard, and mouse drag interactions.

+= Is it supports thumbnails? =
+Yes it supports Lightbox thumbnails with an easy toggle.
+Also with "dLightbox-thumbnails" class you can easily adapt thumbnails to your custom coded galleries.

 = Is the lightbox responsive? =
 Yes, the lightbox feature provided by Gallery Lightbox is fully responsive, ensuring optimal viewing experiences across all devices.